 - Select any preferred language from the given language selection options available.
 Do not select ‘Detect language’, it will not load any detection.
 You will have to manually select a language.

 - Select the language that you want to translate.
 Select a different language for the right text field.
 This selection will not affect the video at all, but make sure that you do not select the same language that you have previously selected in the above step; doing so will result in an error.

 - Click the link that you see in the right of the field, this will load the video.
 The video will load just fine yet the comments for the video might not be in the correct language.

 However, Google Translate is not a perfect translator.
-Mostly the structure of the sentences will not be translated properly that might make it incorrect or odd in the other language.
-You can refer to Google Translate only as a guide to get the basic concepts of your to search query, not as an accurate translation.
+Mostly the structure of the sentences will not be translated properly which might make it incorrect or odd in the other language.
+You can refer to Google Translate only as a guide to get the basic concepts of your search query, not as an accurate translation.